Performance management strategies and best practices – future-proof your workforce

 Over time, this strategy feels less like having goals and more like having a to-do list – which most everyone has already.
 From there, it becomes easier to fold in all the other aspects of employee performance management that can help people feel like the review process is less a burden and more a benefit.
-Compensation can be tied directly to areas of performance and initiative, and coaching and feedback programs can address areas where people need to improve or want to advance their careers.
+Compensation can be tied directly to areas of performance and initiative, and coaching and feedback programmes can address areas where people need to improve or want to advance their careers.

 Telling an employee, “You did a great job this year” isn’t particularly helpful if the details aren’t apparent to manager and worker alike, especially if the recipient of such feedback is looking to improve even further.
 Essentially, CPM becomes the enemy of ambiguity and a welcome assist for anyone looking to grow and become more successful.

 What is continuous performance management?
 A strategic approach to employee performance management that is less like a formal review and more like a to-do list.